muneer78/muneer78.github.io/_posts/2012-09-20-the-life-of-2pac.md

 >
 > Two Police officers are beating a black motorist.
 Tupac approaches them and they fire shots at him.
 Tupac goes back to his car and gets his gun and returns fire, hitting both officers, one in the thigh and one in the buttocks.
 The charges are dropped against Tupac when it turns out both officers are intoxicated, and the gun they used to fire against Tupac was stolen from an evidence locker.
 Everyone else just remembers "Tupac shot two cops".
 >
-> From the help of Dan Quayle and other Republicans, they persuade family members of slain cops to sue Tupac over his music, stating that his music causes the violence.
+> From the help of Dan Quayle and other Republicans, they persuade family members of slain cops to sue Tupac over his entertainment, stating that his entertainment causes the violence.
 Seriously, here is even a court video of one of the cases against him in 1995
 >
 > The republicans convince Time Warner to drop interscope records due to Tupac being one of their artists.
 >